feather-game-engine/feather/README.md

 ## Building

-The project uses SCons as its buildsystem.
-Just run scons and it should compile fine.
-You can install scons through pip if you don't have it.
+The project uses cmake as its buildsystem.
+Install cmake, cd into the build/ directory, and then run cmake ..

 ## Funding & Sponsors